kidsoncomputers/documentation/iiab-setup/presets/README.md

 ## How to Download

-Get the `download-preset-folder.sh` shell script into your presets folder:
+Get the `download-preset-folder.sh` shell script.
+Put it somewhere on the IIAB server, but **not** in the presets folder.
+Let's put it in `/opt/`

 ```
 sudo -s
-cd /opt/admin/cmdsrv/presets/
+cd /opt/
 curl -o download-preset-folder.sh \
  https://raw.githubusercontent.com/kidsoncomputers/documentation/master/iiab-setup/presets/download-preset-folder.sh; \
  chmod a+x download-preset-folder.sh